 Gordon Sondland is the Founder & Chairman of Provenance, a national owner, operator and developer of full-service boutique hotels.

 An early adopter of the lifestyle hotel concept, Sondland started his career in hospitality when he formed Provenance, opening its first – Hotel Lucia – in downtown Portland, Oregon in 2001.
 Today, the successful brand has grown organically, comprised of 14 uniquely designed assets in some of the nation’s most sought-after metropolitan markets from Boston to Seattle.
-The latest development in Fort Wayne, Indiana – The Bradley – is slated to open in Spring 2021.
+The latest development in Fort Wayne, Indiana – The Bradley – opened in July 2021.
 Collectively, the brand and individual hotels have garnered national and international acclaim among industry-leading publications like The New York Times, Conde Nast Traveler, Travel + Leisure as well as prestigious rankings on the CNT Reader’s Choice Awards and T+L’s Gold List.

 In 2018, Sondland was appointed to serve as the 20th U.S. Ambassador to the European Union.
 Sondland was unanimously confirmed by the United States Senate in June 2018 and served as Ambassador to the E.U. until February 2020.
 As Ambassador, Sondland was one of the highest-ranking U.S. officials in Europe and his portfolio included trade, energy, national security, defense, agriculture and several other files.